 Consumers enjoy being able to feel like they’re making a positive impact.
 If your startup sells soap products, custom soap boxes actually provides you with opportunities to both “go green” and satisfy customers.
-Some larger retailers have done well to reduce the sizes and amounts of packaging they use, catching consumers’ eyes with notably minimalist material usage.
+You may get unique and innovative packaging designs from professional packaging companies like Epic Packaging.
+In addition, some larger retailers have done well to reduce the sizes and amounts of packaging they use, catching consumers’ eyes with notably minimalist material usage.
 Even if you don’t have the resources to pay for specially engineered packaging though, you might consider something like providing customers with goods in heavy paper bags (which can be recycled) or canvas totes (which they can reuse).
 You even get the opportunity to stamp your brand on this sort of packaging, helping to generate exposure and enhance your sustainability all at once.
 If use Brother printers, make sure you’re using Brother DK compatible labels.

 4. Digital business cards

 Long gone are the days when you’d find someone’s contact details by shaking out a Filofax full of cards, and as society goes ever more cashless, fewer, and fewer people are carrying wallets; often, even a mobile phone case with a few slots for cards suffices.
 Despite these changes though, Doorway’s overview of digital business cards reveals that six million trees are cut down each year to produce business cards –– a staggering waste of resources for items that are increasingly running out of physical real estate.
 The exchange for your startup is simple: You can opt for digital business cards that can be installed on mobile devices and used like digital pay transfers.
 Even without an internet connection, you can transfer your business card information to someone else’s phone –– a fast, convenient, modern, and much more sustainable alternative to doling out actual business cards.